awsdocs/amazon-connect-admin-guide/doc_source/prompts.md

 ## Bulk upload of prompts not supported in UI, API, or CLI<a name="bulk-upload-prompts"></a>

-Currently bulk upload of prompts is not supported through the Amazon Connect console or programmatically using the API or CLI\.
+Currently, bulk uploading of prompts is not supported through the Amazon Connect console or programmatically using the API or CLI\.